 There’s a reason cast iron pans are so universally loved.
-From a mini berry skillet cake for Valentine’s day to a hearty veggie frittata for two you can use them to cook pretty much anything in any oven, including a toaster oven!
+From a mini berry skillet cake for Valentine’s day to a hearty veggie frittata for two you can use them to cook pretty much anything.

 A Heavy Subject